By Massimo Di Chiara, founder of Vi3ecoding — 11+ years in web, 100+ client projects shipped.

 I want to build a website for [audience] that helps them [outcome].
 Ask me 5 questions to clarify the brief before writing anything.

 Answer the questions honestly.
 Don't skip this — the quality of every later step depends on it.
+The point of the questions isn't to give ChatGPT information.
+It's to force you to be honest about what you actually want.

 What a good brief contains